OCR-D/ocr-d.github.io/intro.md

 ## REST

 OCR-D will offer RESTful access to the MP CLI based on HTTP, described using the Open API / Swagger set of tools.
-A version generated from a snapshot of current `ocrd-tool.json` descriptions can be accessed [online](swagger).

 ## Dockerfile